Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 ### `define:`

-Contains a list of symbol #define statements that are passed via the command line to the development tools for C and C++ source files.
+Contains a list of symbol #define statements that are passed via the command line to the development tools for C, C++ source files, or the [linker](#linker) script file preprocessor.

 `define:`                                             | Content
 :-----------------------------------------------------|:------------------------------------